NotARobotII/Image-2-Dancing-Amongus/README.md

 ### amonguswavecolor.bat 1 2 3 4 5 6

-- 1 = how many amongus wide
+1. How many amongus wide
-- 2 = how many amongus tall
+2. How many amongus tall
-- 3 = name of the file
+3. Name of the file, including the extension
-- 4 = what to name the gif, do NOT include .gif
+4. What to name the gif, do NOT include .gif
-- 5 = what color to put behind the dancing
+5. What color to put behind the dancing
    - put transparent if nothing
    - for hex codes put "#ffffff" INCLUDING the quotation marks
    - for rgb values put "rgb(255,255,255)" again include the quotation marks
- - can also just put the name of the color, do NOT put quotation marks 6 = the max amount of colors for the source image to have when converted to tint the dancing gif
+   - can also just put the name of the color, do NOT put quotation marks
+6. The max amount of colors for the source image to have when converted to tint the dancing gif, such as 16 if you want at maximum 16 differently colored crewmates

 This one needs to be run in another function, as it only converts one image by itself an example would be